College Planning Program

-- Comprehensive in-school seminars for students engage students in the key activities involved in preparing for college, searching for colleges that are a good academic and extracurricular match for the student, understanding and finding financial aid, and completing college applications.
+- In-school seminars for students about preparing for college, searching for schools that are a good academic and extracurricular fit, and making the most of opportunities for financial aid and honors programs.

-The Governor’s School for Science and Technology (GSST) Dual enrollment (DE) at Thomas Nelson is restricted to students who are juniors or seniors in high school studying at the high school junior or senior level.
+The Governor’s School for Science and Technology (GSST) Dual enrollment (DE) at Virginia Peninsula Community College is restricted to students who are juniors or seniors in high school studying at the high school junior or senior level.
 All dual enrollment students must demonstrate readiness for college, meet applicable college placement requirements, and address all other college admission criteria.

 Documentation of parental permission is required for all dual enrollment students.